Where to Buy Hearing Aids

 If you decide to buy a hearing aid, be wary: Because of the “scientific” nature of the purchase, consumers are often vulnerable to misinformation and bad deals.

-An AARP study conducted in Florida revealed many shoddy sales practices.
-AARP had consumer testers make 169 visits to 23 different hearing-aid dispensers.
+An AARP study conducted in Florida revealed many shoddy sales practices by having consumers make 169 visits to 23 different hearing-aid dispensers for hearing tests.
 The study revealed that half of the dispensers failed to follow the state’s minimum hearing evaluation standards before recommending a hearing aid.
-Of the consumer testers who had not visited a physician prior to their appointment, only 14 percent were advised that it was in their best interest to see a doc before purchasing an aid, despite the federal law requiring that they be so advised.
-In many instances, sellers recommended hearing aids for people who did not need them; some dispensers recommended aids to as many as 90 percent of the consumer testers.
+Of the consumers who had not visited a physician prior to their appointment, only 14 percent were advised to see one before purchasing an aid, despite federal law requiring that they receive such advice.
+In many instances, sellers recommended hearing aids for people who did not need them; some dispensers recommended aids to as many as 90 percent of those who got hearing tests.

-The AARP Florida study also found many deceptive sales statements.
-The most common was claiming that a hearing aid would help slow down hearing loss or ear damage.
-This is a lie: Hearing aids can only make you hear better and have no impact on your natural hearing capacity.
+The AARP Florida study also found many deceptive sales statements, most commonly claiming that a hearing aid would help slow down hearing loss or ear damage.
+This is untrue: Hearing aids can only make you hear better; they have no impact on your natural hearing capacity and can’t prevent further loss.

-In our own surveys, hearing-aid buyers for the most part rated sellers favorably.
-But the ratings and comments we received from customers sometimes echoed the problems cited in the AARP study.
+In our own surveys of consumers, hearing-aid buyers for the most part rated sellers favorably.
+But the ratings and comments we received sometimes echoed the problems cited in the AARP study.

 Check the facilities.
 The room in which a hearing test is administered needs to be quiet.
 Ask whether the center uses a sound-treated room (good) or professionally installed sound booth (better).